European Space Education Resource Office

 The most effective form of space-based education must be the one that supports the specific educational needs of the various Member States, all having different educational systems, different school curricula and, last but not least, different languages.
 To that end, the ESEROs are distributed across Member States, and staffed by local experts who work in strong synergy and partnership with their national education authorities and networks.

-Currently ESA has established nine ESERO national offices which cover twelve ESA Member States: Belgium, Czech Republic, Denmark, Ireland, Finland, Netherlands, Norway, Poland, Portugal, Romania, Sweden and UK.
+Currently ESA has established ten ESERO national offices which cover thirteen ESA Member States: Austria, Belgium, Czech Republic, Denmark, Ireland, Finland, Netherlands, Norway, Poland, Portugal, Romania, Sweden and UK.

 ESERO Belgium: based at the Planetarium of the Royal Observatory of Belgium in Brussels, it is co-funded by ESA and the Royal Planetarium of Brussels.
 It is operated in partnership with Direction Générale de l’Enseignement Obligatoire (DGEO) and the Flemish Education Administration.

-ESERO UK: based at the National STEM Centre in York, it is operated by Myscience.co Ltd. Besides ESA, key funding partners include the Department for Education in England (DfE), the Science and Technologies Facilities Council (STFC) and the UK Space Agency (UKSA).
+ESERO UK: based at the National STEM Learning Centre in York, it is operated by STEM Learning Ltd. Besides ESA, key funding partners include the Department for Education in England (DfE), Science and Technologies Facilities Council (STFC) and the UK Space Agency (UKSA).

-ESERO Ireland: it is based in Dublin and is co-funded by ESA and Science Foundation Ireland (SFI).
+ESERO Ireland: based in Dublin and is co-funded by ESA and Science Foundation Ireland (SFI).
 It is part of the SFI Discover programme.